RichardMullins/WorkingTitle-CardGame/README.md

 # WorkingTitle-CardGame
-This repo holds the rules for our new card game
+This repo holds the rules for our card game